kyma-project/examples/orders-service/README.md

 ### By Kubectl

-Run the following command to completely remove the example and all its resources from the cluster:
+Run the following command to completely remove the example (Orders Service or Serverless Function) and all its resources from the cluster:

 ```bash
 kubectl delete all -l app=orders-service -n orders-service